Belgium’s healthcare system includes mental healthcare provision that is available to all residents with health insurance, including expats.

-Public mental healthcare in Belgium is delivered at both federal and regional level (Dutch-speaking Flanders, French-speaking Wallonia, Brussels and the German-speaking region).
+Public mental healthcare in Belgium is delivered at both federal and regional levels (Dutch-speaking Flanders, French-speaking Wallonia, Brussels, and the German-speaking region).
 This includes:

-- Services provided through mental health care centres by multidisciplinary teams including psychiatrists, psychologists, social workers and other mental health professionals working in the community.
-Services include counselling, day care, residential care and sheltered housing.
+- Services provided through mental health care centers by multidisciplinary teams including psychiatrists, psychologists, social workers and other mental health professionals working in the community.
+Services include counseling, daycare, residential care, and sheltered housing.

 - Care provided through psychiatric hospitals to patients experiencing a range of mental health conditions.